krisarmstrong/seed/docs/internal/BRAND_GUIDELINES.md

 ### Brand Voice

-**Core Attributes:**
+#### Core Attributes

 1. **Clear**
    - Plain English, not jargon
    - Short sentences, active voice
    - Explain technical concepts simply

-   **Example:**
+#### Example

 - ❌ "Utilize our heuristic algorithms to ascertain root causality of network degradation"
 - ✅ "The Seed tells you what's wrong with your network and how to fix it"

 2. **Confident**
    - We know our stuff, we're not guessing
    - Make bold claims (but back them up)
    - Don't hedge with "maybe", "probably", "hopefully"

-   **Example:**
+#### Example

 - ❌ "The Seed might be able to help identify some network issues"
 - ✅ "The Seed finds network issues in seconds"

 3. **Helpful**
    - Focus on solving customer problems
    - Offer guidance, not just features
    - Anticipate questions and answer them

-   **Example:**
+#### Example

 - ❌ "Advanced SNMP v3 support"
 - ✅ "Connect to managed switches securely with SNMP v3 (here's how to configure it)"

 4. **Human**
    - Write like a person, not a corporation
    - Use "we", "you", "us" (not "one" or passive voice)
    - Inject personality (but stay professional)

-   **Example:**
+#### Example

 - ❌ "Upon installation, configuration parameters must be specified"
 - ✅ "When you first install The Seed, we'll walk you through a quick setup"

 ---

 ### Tone Variations

-**Tone changes based on context, but voice stays consistent.**
+#### Tone changes based on context, but voice stays consistent

 #### Marketing Website (Optimistic, Inspiring)